RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    1. recordIO-protobuf format in float32
    2. as the data is sparse, csv is not compatible with factorization machines, because we will just end up having numerous amount of columns(features), which won't be related or useful enough.
 7. how to use -
-   1. Find factors we can use to predict a classification (click or not?, purchase or not?) or regression(value finding) (predict rating), wherein a matrix is given representing some pair of things (user and items)
+   1. Find factors we can use to predict a classification (click or not?, purchase or not?) or regression(value finding) (prediction), wherein a matrix is given representing some pair of things (user and items)
-   2. Whenever we want to build recommendation system thinks of Factorization Machines.
+   2. **Whenever we want to build recommendation system thinks of Factorization Machines**.
 8. important hyperparams -
    1. initialization methods for bias, linear terms, factors
       1. uniform, normal or constant